-Make ahead tip: Plain or decorated cookies freeze well up to 3 months.
+- Make Ahead Instructions: Plain or decorated cookies freeze well up to 3 months.
 Thaw overnight in the refrigerator or at room temperature.
 You can chill the rolled-out cookie dough in the refrigerator for up to 2 days (step 5).
 You can also freeze the cookie dough (before rolling out in step 4) for up to 3 months.
 Then allow to thaw overnight in the refrigerator and bring to room temperature before rolling out.
 Chill for only 30 minutes in step 5 as opposed to 1 full hour.

-You could also use my cream cheese sugar cookie recipe.
+- Alternative Cookie Recipe: You could also use my cream cheese sugar cookie recipe.

-For the bunny ears pictured above: divide royal icing in half.
+- Bunny Ears: divide royal icing in half.
 Tint half pink with 1-2 small drops fuchsia.
 Using piping tip #5, outline and flood with plain white icing.
 Allow icing to set (I place the cookies in the fridge so the icing sets quicker).
 Using the same piping tip, top with fuchsia icing, leaving a white outline underneath.
 Top with coarse sugar sprinkles.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.